Ravindra-Raut/course_oor/README.md

 If possible, I will also be happy to answer 'but how do I do this or that?' type questions (assuming they relate to what is being covered in the course at that moment).
 However, if there are too many questions of this type at the same time, the chat will become unusable, so please consider carefully whether it is appropriate to ask such questions at particular moments.

-Note that there is a slight delay when live streaming (somewhere around 10 seconds), so keep that in mind when asking questions.
+Note that there is a slight delay when live streaming (between a few and sometimes up to 10-20 seconds), so keep that in mind when asking questions.
 This can also make 'back-and-forth' questioning difficult (e.g., if I have to ask for some clarification about your question).

 Any type of harassment or hateful conduct, inappropriate commenting, or disruptive behavior will not be tolerated and will lead to temporary chat timeouts or to being banned from the chat permanently.